Follow the step-by-step instructions on how to set up a group in Smartsheet.

 System Admins Only—Download Group Sheet Access Report (csv): Downloads a file to your computer listing the name of each sheet that is shared to the selected group.
 The file also includes the sheet owner's name, group's permission level to the sheet and the date of the sheet's last modification.

 NOTE: This option is available to System Admins only.
 For more information on the different user types in Smartsheet, see Account-Level User Types for Business and Enterprise Plans.

 Transfer Group Ownership: Transfers ownership of the group to another Group Admin on the Business or Enterprise account.

 Delete Group: Deletes the group from the list.
 This will also remove the group from any sheets it it currently shared to and any recurring emails that are being sent to its members.
 This action can't be undone so proceed with caution.

 Use a Group to Send or Share Information

-Once a group is set up in Smartsheet, anyone on the the multi-user plan can use the group name to send information to or share items with that group.
+Once a group is set up in Smartsheet, anyone on the the Business or Enterprise plan can use the group name to send information to or share items with that group.

 Send Information to a Group via Email

 You can use the Send feature to send email to an entire group (for more specific information about sharing Smartsheet information in email, see Share Sheet Information in Email).

 To send to the group, in the To box, begin typing the name of the group to see it appear in the drop-down list.